Maymester Courses

 ECON 325 Entrepreneurship: Principles, Concepts, Frameworks, and Fluency (3)

+Prerequisites, ECON 125 or permission of the instructor.
 This class provides a foundation in key principles, concepts, and fluency in entrepreneurship, specifically in the areas of design thinking, understanding consumers and customers, company strategy, and entrepreneurial finance and capital formation.
 Additionally, the class introduces important skills and tools important in startups and growth companies such as branding, storytelling and video making.
 Priority is given to students accepted into the Shuford Minor in Entrepreneurship.
-Honors version available.

 ECON 468 Socialism, Planning, and the Contemporary Russian Economy (3)